 Giving you the best in versatility and practicality with electric grills

 Portable electric grills are becoming more and more popular with amateur and professional chefs.
-Versatile and practical, these grills can be used indoors as well as outdoors.
-With a wide variety of brands and models available, you'll easily find an outdoor or indoor electric grill to match your needs.
+Versatile and practical, these can be used indoors as well as outdoors.
+With a wide variety of brands and models available, you'll easily find one to match your needs.

 Outdoor electric grills are affordable, convenient

-When charcoal, wood, or gas grills aren't an option, turn to an outdoor electric grill.
-These affordable electric grills are convenient to use for all outdoor cooking, and they save you the expense of purchasing or refilling propane gas tanks.
+When charcoal, wood, or gas models aren't an option, turn to an outdoor electric grill.
+These are affordable and convenient to use for all outdoor cooking, and they save you the expense of purchasing or refilling propane gas tanks.

-Cooks relish the fact that most outdoor electric grills are small and portable.
+Cooks relish the fact that most outdoor electric models are small and portable.
 They can be moved close enough to an electrical outlet, eliminating the need for an extension cord.
-The grills warm up quickly and provide even heat distribution.
+They warm up quickly and provide even heat distribution.

 An indoor electric grill is a fine addition to any kitchen.
-The grills can be used to prepare breakfast, lunch, or dinner.
-Indoor electric grills cook meat on both sides at the same time, so you don't need to turn food over like you do with a gas or charcoal grill.
+These can be used to prepare breakfast, lunch, or dinner.
+Indoor electric models cook meat on both sides at the same time, so you don't need to turn food over like you do with a gas or charcoal.

-For healthy-minded chefs, electric grilling can help reduce fat content in foods by venting fat away.
-Open electric grills use a drip pan underneath the grill surface for fat collection.
+For healthy-minded chefs, this can help reduce fat content in foods by venting fat away.
+Open styles use a drip pan underneath the surface for fat collection.
 That makes hamburgers and steaks taste even better.

-Before purchasing an electric grill, consider the features that are best for your family.
-If you have many mouths to feed, a larger grill will give you more cooking space.
-A portable electric grill can be stored out of sight as can a tabletop electric grill.
+Before purchasing, consider the features that are best for your family.
+If you have many mouths to feed, a larger size will give you more cooking space.
+Both portable and tabletop models can be stored out of sight.

-Some Brinkmann electric grills feature adjustable thermostats that have temperature ranges from 200 to 450 degrees.
-An electric grill designed with interchangeable plates gives you the ability to prepare waffles, vegetables, and hot sandwiches.
+Some Brinkmans feature adjustable thermostats that have temperature ranges from 200 to 450 degrees.
+These are designed with interchangeable plates gives you the ability to prepare waffles, vegetables, and hot sandwiches.

-Removable heating plates are a plus for an electric grill, making cleanup easier than a frying pan.
+Removable heating plates are a plus, making cleanup easier than a frying pan.
 Nonstick cooking surfaces and plastic drip pans also can be cleaned with minimal effort.
 Most are dishwasher safe.

 An electric grill with a floating hinge accommodates thicker cuts of meat and hefty sandwiches.
-If you don't want to use a toaster or oven while cooking hamburgers or hot dogs, you can select a bun-warming feature for your electric grill.
+If you don't want to use a toaster or oven while cooking hamburgers or hot dogs, you can select a bun-warming feature.